department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/policies-work-norms/github-primer.md

     * The pull request screen will ask if you want to delete the pull request branch.
 Do it - it's no longer needed.

 *Notes*:
-* DSVA team members, DSVA detailees, and Internal contractors have *the ability to save directly to the master branch.*
+* DSVA team members, DSVA detailees, and Internal contractors have *the ability to save directly to the main branch.*
-* To avoid potential conflicts with other people editing the same file, we recommend you create a pull request instead of saving directly to master.
+* To avoid potential conflicts with other people editing the same file, we recommend you create a pull request instead of saving directly to main.
 * When the pull request tells you there are no conflicts, you can merge it yourself without asking for a reviewer.